K kepler-title

 about the teacher

-Jonathan McIntosh is a philosopher, Tolkien scholar, native Idahoan, and Fellow of Humanities at New Saint Andrews College, where he teaches courses on God, ethics, political philosophy, and economics.
+Dr. McIntosh is a philosopher, Tolkien scholar, and teaching elder.
+He has over twenty years of experience teaching junior high, high school, undergraduate and graduate students in a variety of settings--Christian higher ed, Christian day-school, homeschool co-ops, online programs, and the Church.
 He earned his Ph.D. in Philosophy from the University of Dallas (2009) and is the author of The Flame Imperishable: Tolkien, St. Thomas, and the Metaphysics of Faërie (Angelico Press, 2017).
-He, his wife Annie, and their four daughters live in Moscow, Idaho.
+He, his wife Annie, have four daughters (and currently one granddaughter).

 Teaching Philosophy